chef/chef-web-docs/chef_master/source/glossary.rst

    An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef Infra Server.

 **Foodcritic**
-   A linting tool for doing static code analysis on cookbooks.
+   A legacy linting tool for doing static code analysis on cookbooks.
+This tool has been replaced with Cookstyle, which should be used instead.

 **knife**
    A command-line tool that provides an interface between a local chef-repo and the Chef Infra Server.
 Use it to manage nodes, cookbooks, recipes, roles, data bags, environments, bootstrapping nodes, searching the Chef Infra Server, and more.